OlympusDAO/olympus-docs/docs/overview/09_convertible-deposits.md

 - **Treasury Diversification**: The protocol receives stablecoins that diversify its treasury beyond OHM-denominated assets, reducing overall risk.

-- **Increased Protocol Income**: The protocol earns yield on deposited assets and benefits from early reclaim fees, creating additional revenue streams.
+- **Increased Protocol Income**: The protocol earns yield on deposited assets and benefits from reclaim discounts, creating additional revenue streams.

 - **Demand-Responsive OHM Emissions**: The auction mechanism allows the protocol to emit OHM at market-driven prices rather than fixed rates, ensuring fair value exchange.